nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_migrate_patient_record.md

 summary: "Migrate a patient's record in structured format"
 ---

+{% include important.html content="This migrate a patient's structured record interaction **COULD** be implemented by incumbent GP system suppliers, however, it **MUST** be implemented by NMEs." %}

 ## Use case ##

 Migrate a patient's record from one organisation to another in FHIR&reg; structured format.